denisgriaznov/ml_agents_custom_enviroment_kaggle_notebook/README.md

 ```
 ## Converting to a Unity model

-To convert the resulting SAC model into .onnx format for use in Unity, you can run the script after first changing the environment characteristics to your own.
+To convert the resulting SAC model into .onnx format for use in Unity, you can run the script after first changing the CONTINUOUS_ACTIONS_SIZE to your own.

 ## Enviroment and results